rfg-modding/RfgTools/Documentation/RfgZonexFormat.md

 - `Civilian`
 - `Marauder`

+Note: In multiplayer the only valid teams are `Neutral`, `Guerilla` & `EDF`.
+Other teams are singleplayer only.

 **priority** (*int*, Type=5, Size=4):

 - For `Siege target` children it determines which siege objects are unlocked to destroy, eg if you set it to <code>1</code> it would be the first target the attackers can destroy, you can have multiple targets unlocked by using the same number and if you wanted to have targets unlocked one at a time you would use <code>1</code>, <code>2</code>, <code>3</code> and so on.
 All other `multi_object_markers` use a value of `4294967295` and it appears to have no use unless the `marker_type` is set to `Siege target`.
+If you use a value of `4294967295` for `Siege target` children they are also unlocked at the same time.

 **backpack_type** (*enum(string)*, Type=4):